HWTechClub/platform/README.md

-# Class Representatives Web Platform
+# HW Tech Club Web Platform

 A platform for class representatives to share information to students.